Freight Shipping from Raleigh to Memphis

 How much does it cost to ship freight from Raleigh to Memphis?

-Full truckload (FTL) rates from Raleigh, NC to Memphis, TN currently range from $1,797-$2,215 for a standard dry van load over the 836-mile route.
+Full truckload (FTL) rates from Raleigh, NC to Memphis, TN currently range $1,797-$2,215 (roughly $2.16-$2.65 per mile over 836 miles).
 LTL shipments typically cost $660-$1,111 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Raleigh to Memphis?

-Standard FTL transit from Raleigh to Memphis is approximately 15 hrs by truck over 836 miles.
+Standard FTL transit from Raleigh to Memphis is approximately 15 hrs by truck over 836 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via CSX Rocky Mount Intermodal (60 mi east) to BNSF Memphis Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Raleigh to Memphis freight?